Skip to content

 Container image Lambda — for Lambda functions deployed as container images, environment variables set in the Dockerfile (ENV) are overridden by Lambda configuration.
 Lambda-set environment variables always take precedence.

-For related AWS issues, see Fix: AWS IAM Permission Denied and Fix: AWS CloudWatch Logs Not Appearing.
+For related AWS issues, see Fix: AWS IAM Permission Denied, Fix: AWS CloudWatch Logs Not Appearing, Fix: AWS Lambda Timeout, and Fix: Terraform Variable Not Set.

 F